SenzwesihleNZwane/ledgerly-2/README.md

 ## What I'd add next

+- Host the backend (Render/Railway/Fly.io) so the Netlify frontend is fully functional without a local API
 - Percentage-based splits, in addition to equal/exact
 - Mark settlements as "paid" and track settlement history
 - Expense categories and per category totals
-- Deploy: backend to Render/Railway, frontend to Netlify/Vercel
 - Integration tests with Testcontainers + a real Postgres instance

 ## Why this project